“Get me out of here!” A Guide to Hiring Outside of Sector

 - Leadership success is about having the right behaviours and mindset, not just specific sector experience.
 Forward-thinking companies, the kind of companies that are making very deliberate efforts to look outside of their sectors to source exceptional leadership Talent, know this and are benefiting from building a more diverse and inclusive business.

-- It is essential that out-of-sector hires get the support to adapt to an unfamiliar environment.
-The process does take a little longer but, as Clients tell us, the investment is worth it.
+It is essential that out-of-sector hires get the support to adapt to an unfamiliar environment.
+The process may take a little longer but, as Clients tell us, the investment is worth it.
 Get it right, and a skilfully sourced, carefully integrated individual, is a positive and productive contributor to future succession pipelining.

 A broader approach will doubtlessly demand a little more investment in the short term.
 But this commitment will, over time, look insignificant when measured against the benefits brought by an injection of fresh energy, new perspectives, and broader transferable skills.

-If you would like to discuss how Norman Broadbent Solutions could support you with such business initiatives and recruiting out of sector, please contact Tony Robinson on email@example.com
+If you would like to discuss how Norman Broadbent Solutions could support you with such business initiatives and recruiting Talent from out of sector, please contact Tony Robinson on firstname.lastname@example.org